icecube/FIRESONG/README.md

   the Universe according to the parameters provided (e.g. local neutrino source density).
 The transient functionality has not been tested.
-* NeutrinoAlert.py - Generates a list of neutrinos that have the proper statisitical properties of neutrino alerts produced by IceCube.
-Currently this has ONLY been tested for Standard Candle Sources.
 * FluxPDF.py - Generated the flux probability density distribution of a source.
-* CTA/CTA-Firesong.py - Reads in neutrinos generated with
-  NeutrinoAlert.py and calculates a significance for 0.5, 5 and 50
-  hour observation.
-Currenly only CTA-North is implemented.
-Though adding CTA-South is straight forward.
-* CTA/CTA-Sensitivity.py - Command line version of CTA/CTA-Firesong.py
-  but for a single source and a single observation time.

 # Tests
 All unittest could be run by